gosquared/stash/README.md

 };
 ```

-When multiple calls to `stash.get` are made before a key is retrieved and cached, stash will transparently queue callbacks until the single fetch & cache operation is completed, at which time the callback queue is invoked with the result.
+When multiple calls to `stash.get` are made before a key is retrieved and cached, stash will transparently queue callbacks until the first single fetch & cache operation is completed, at which point the callbacks in the queue are invoked with the result.
 In this way, Stash abstracts concurrency complexity, so you only need to worry about a single function call to retrieve a value for your distributed app.

 ### stash.del(key, [cb])